cramhead/unObtrusiveCSS/_posts/2012-03-11-21-48-56-what_do_css_engines_provide.markdown

 #Let's look a SASS

 ##What does SASS do?

-1. Nesting: A good approach to minimize spillover
+1. Reuse & modularization: @imports, mixins, selector inheritance, variables
-2. Mixins and Selector Inheritence: Improves reuse and computation
+2. Minimizing spillover: nesting
-3. Variables: Facilitates computation and customization
+3. Much more